adamlwgriffiths/CCAnimatedTMXTiledMap/README.md

 Simply drop the source files in your project and include the .h file.

-Use just like the CCTMXTiledMap, but provide an extra parameter for the animation interval.

-Eg:

-CCAnimatedTMXTiledMap *map = [CCAnimatedTMXTiledMap
-	tiledMapWithTMXFile: @"test_desert.tmx"
-	interval: 1.0f
-	];
-[self addChild: map];
+See the example directory for source code.

-Animations are specified by adding meta-data to tile sets.
+Animations are specified in the TMX editor by adding meta-data to tile sets.

 To add animation to a tile:
 -Right click the tile in the tile set.